 5- Away from any governmental or startup infrastructure limitations, do you think there are any cultural challenges?

-Yes, of course, it is not easy for typical traditional parents and families to understand the concept and consequences of entrepreneurship.
-Although my parents have been always super supportive through out my journey, they still had some questions at the very early days of the company.
-Looking into the society were traditionally you are being evaluated by the job you have and the company you work for, it is very hard to get them understand that you are actually building a company and shaping others future!
+Yes, it is not easy for typical traditional parents and families to understand the concept and consequences of entrepreneurship.
+Although my parents have always been super supportive throughout my journey, they still had some questions in the company’s very early days.
+Looking into the society where traditionally you are being evaluated by the job you have and the company you work for, it is tough to get them to understand that you are actually building a company and shaping others’ future!

-This doesn’t end at the individual level, but there is also a major sad challenge when it comes to the culture of big corporates.
-They hardly trust working with startups and it takes a lot of time and effort to build this trust even if they know you are a good startup.
+This doesn’t end at the individual level, but there is also a major sad challenge in the culture of big corporates.
+They hardly trust working with startups, and it takes a lot of time and effort to build this trust even if they know you are a good startup.

 6- Running one of the most successful startups in the region defiantly got you to the challenge of hiring good people.
 How did you manage to attract talents?

-For us we always share the vision, we always involve them and show them their added value and how impactful they are to the company as we grow.
+For us, we always share our vision.
+We always involve them and show them their added value and how impactful they are to the company as we grow.

 7- Retaining talents is not easy for big corporates, so I’m sure it is more difficult for startups.
-How do you feel about loosing your good talents especially if you have invested time and effort with them?
+How do you feel about losing your good talents, especially if you have invested time and effort with them?

-It used to make me sad at the beginning till I started to look at it in a positive way.
-Loosing talents sometimes can add confidence to oneself that our choice was correct and we really picked and choose good calibers (remember we are startup and hiring was a new experience to us).
-Also, all the talents who we have lost, we appreciated their time at Eventtus and the experience it added to them, which make them very valuable ambassadors for us.
+It used to make me sad at the beginning till I started to look at it positively.
+Losing talents sometimes can add confidence to oneself that our choice was correct and we really picked and choose good calibers (remember we are a startup and hiring was a new experience to us).
+Also, all the talents we have lost, we appreciated their time at Eventtus, and the experience is added to them, which makes them very valuable ambassadors for us.